Hope & Feathers Framing and Gallery hosts Secret Garden, paintings by Amherst artist Ali Moshiri, from June 1 through July 1.

-Oil paintings created between 2010 to 2017, representing various interpretations of nature and the natural world.
+Oil paintings created between 2010 to 2017, represent various interpretations of nature and the natural world.

 Moshiri’s work is based on observations from nature, primarily landscape.
 His work over the past fifteen years, while still based on these observations, has veered toward abstraction, though he does not see it as such.
 Moshiri explains: “The ultimate result is that of the paint and the painted surface, in an attempt to capture its own nature with only minor hints or references to anything external to the painting.”
 His continued experiments in the expression and abstraction of nature ensure his work is always fresh and vibrant.